somitmittal/auto-google-form-filler-extension/README.md

 The extension scans Google Forms for input fields and matches their labels to your information using a flexible keyword mapping system.
 This ensures that even if the field names vary, your data is filled in the right place.

-## Installation

-1. Clone or download this repository.
-2. For Chrome, open chrome and go to `chrome://extensions/`.
-3. Enable **Developer mode** (top right).
-4. Click **Load unpacked** and select the project folder.
-5. The extension icon should appear in your browser.
-6. Allow the extension to access site urls.
-[Check the permissions folder for the screenshot of permissions required].

 ## Configuration

 To change your personal information, edit the `userInfo` object in `js/content.js`: